apache/incubator-retired-s4/README.md

     ./s4 newCluster -c=cluster1 -nbNodes=2 -flp=12000

-Create a task that processes events from stream(names). -id can be anything but should be unique, for now id and stream name needs to be the same. p is the number of partitions, so in this case it distributes 4 partitions among two nodes. -r is the number of replica/standby needed for each partition.
+Create a task that processes events from stream(names). -id can be anything but should be unique within a cluster, for now id and stream name needs to be the same. p is the number of partitions, so in this case it distributes 4 partitions among two nodes. -r is the number of replica/standby needed for each partition.
 Note that, when a node fails its load would be distributed among remaining nodes.
 So even though theoretically its possible to have number of standby's as the number of nodes, the performance would be horrible.
 In general this can be decided based on the head room available in the cluster.

     ./s4 createTask  -zk localhost:2181 -c cluster1 -id names -t consumer -p 4 -r 1 -s names